peteraba/peteraba.com/content/blog/job-interview-questions-to-ask-your-employer.md

 ### Company ###

-1. How would you describe the company’s culture and leadership philosophy?
-2. How many people would I report to?
-3. How many people do you report to?
+1. What is the company structure like?
-6. What do you like most about this company?
+2. What do you like most about this company?
-7. Would you allow employees to do remote work partially?
+3. Would you allow employees to do remote work partially?
-8. Would you be upset to learn a developer has some video running on one of his screens?
-And in the background?
-9. Do you consider the company more marketing or IT driven?
+4. Do you consider the company more marketing or IT driven?
 (And this office?)
-10. Does the company represent itself at industry conferences?
+5. Does the company represent itself at industry conferences?

 ### Environment ###